-If you know (or you think) that your ancestors were from Salerno, you could find info about your Italian family at Registrar of Vital Statistics in the City Office or at the parishes.
+If you search your ancestors in Salerno, Campania, info about your Italian family are stored in the City Office archives or at the parishes.

-Registry offices in Campania and in Salerno province were established in early 1800: it means that you could find information in Salerno registrar as of that date.
+In towns and villages of Campania and in Salerno province registry offices were established in early 1800: it means that you could find information in Salerno registrar as of that date.

 So, if your ancestors were in Salerno in the nineteenth or twentieth century, then you could try to contact the City Office of Salerno to know more.

 Before to start your genealogy research in Salerno, we suggest you to read our tips for your search .
-They are useful to search in Abruzzo and in Salerno too.
+They are useful to search in Campania and in Salerno too.

 Next picture shows the demographic trends in Salerno from the Italian Unification (1861) an important info to understand how many people lived there in the past.